Izardo/Numpy-Random-Assignment/README.md

 ## View Notebook

+To view this notebook it is <b>highly recommended</b> to use the following programs for correct rendering of the notebook:

 View both static and dynamic versions of the notebook using the nbviewer and binder buttons below.

 Static version: &nbsp;[![nbviewer](https://raw.githubusercontent.com/jupyter/design/master/logos/Badges/nbviewer_badge.svg)](https://nbviewer.org/github/Izardo/Numpy-Random-Assignment/blob/main/numpy-random.ipynb)